Frequently Asked Questions

 How big will the group on the Hill Trip be?

 The size of the group on the Hill Trip varies day to day depending on many factors including the weather and school holidays.
 One day we can have an intimate visit with just one family joining us, and in peak holiday season we occasionally cater for around 100 people.
 We do limit our group size to make sure there are enough staff to be able to manage the group safely, that there are enough reindeer for everyone to have an interactive experience, and also on a practical level so that there is enough space for parking.
 The mountainside is huge once out with the reindeer so there is ample space for everyone to move around, find “their” reindeer and get some unique photos.
-However, with the current restrictions in place, our group sizes are smaller to allow space for social distancing.
+With the current restrictions in place, our group sizes are smaller to allow space for social distancing.

 Can we just go up and see the herd ourselves?